razorpay/blade/packages/blade/src/components/Accordion/_decisions/decisions.md

 #### Diff between deprecated version and new version

 1. AccordionItem accepts AccordionItemHeader and AccordionItemBody components now
-2. `title`, `icon` props from AccordionItem will be available on AccordionTrigger
+2. `title`, `icon` props from AccordionItem will now be available on AccordionItemHeader
 3. `description` prop is removed from AccordionItem.
 Consumers can use slot of AccordionBody as replacement
 4. The JSX for body content goes inside AccordionItemBody